hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 How to store attributes is one problem, but XML is great at bringing much more problems.

 [17:14:47](#ejr_xv9pzuHgCX_YU9wY3ZK6xqdRNFp5x7yWyEuYpWs) <hiiamboris (NOT THIS ONE)>:
 Indeed.
-It's the worst data format probably Ì†ΩÌ∏â
+It's the worst data format probably üòâ

 [17:14:56](#fyrYMm87b__ASKhXAiIIw0zzuEI3Vu-vZK39LQH_HpA) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 For example, how to store processing information (tags enclosed in `<? ... ?>`) and stuff like `CDATA` (`<! ...!>`)-